Vision Internet limited. The source for web hosting, UK domain names and web design

 2. Go to the Mail section.

-3. Click "Add/Remove/Manage Accounts" and create a personal account (e.g. fred@domain.tld).
+3. Click "Email Accounts" and create a personal account (e.g. fred@domain.tld).

 4. Go back to the mail section and click "Forwarders".
 In this section, add any other addresses such as info@, sales@ etc to be forwarded to the personal account you've just set up.

 We first reduce the number of spam emails directly sent to our clients by rejecting all emails from blacklisted mail servers.
-These are servers which have been reported by several different organisations as sending out spam.
+These are servers which have been reported or detected as sending out spam emails.
 We also reject any emails which don't conform to RFC standards.
 As such a high percentage of all email is now spam, this helps reduce the amount of junk cluttering up our client's mailboxes.

 On all our cPanel® hosting accounts, there's also the option to filter emails based on keywords.
 For more information on this, please click here.